brightcosmo/AOC-2024/README.md

-# advent-of-code-template
+# advent-of-code

-all my homies like the advent of code
+all my homies love advent of code

 ---